neo-project/docs/tutorial/en-us/9-smartContract/cgas/6_signature_and_verification.md

 Transaction structure for the first step of the refund:

-> [note]
+> [!Note]
 >
-> Type: InvocationTransaction
+> - Type: InvocationTransaction
 >
-> Input: transfer from the contract address of CGAS
+> - Input: transfer from the contract address of CGAS
 >
-> Output: transfer to the contract address of CGAS (same as input)
+> - Output: transfer to the contract address of CGAS (same as input)
 >
-> Script: invoke the refund method, setting the parameter to the refunder's Script Hash
+> - Script: invoke the refund method, setting the parameter to the refunder's Script Hash
 >
-> Scripts: need two witnesses: 1、 witness of CGAS contract ; 2、witness of the user（additional witness）
+> - Scripts: need two witnesses: 1、 witness of CGAS contract ; 2、witness of the user（additional witness）

 ```c#
 {